 Pierre Fenals, the magician of Maison En Belles Lies, an ex-banker, also a fashion and garment industry professional, by happenstance he bought one of Rudolf Steiner’s book about biodynamic farming on a whim at a Parisian flea market, and thus began his journey to vine.

 Pierre’s winery is located in Saint-Aubin and he now also rents and owns vines in Santenay, Monthelie and Corton (including a plot of Le Corton itself).
-The plots where he works on, are some of the most bio-diversified vineyards we've ever seen.
+The plots where he works, are some of the most bio-diversified vineyards we've ever seen.
 All about the harmony of the ecosystem.

 Both reds and whites simply over-delivers from where the grapes come from.
+Your patience will be rewarded.
 Age his Cortons and thank us later.